-Buying a pair of dress shoes is an investment and you want them to last a long time, especially if they are expensive.
-One question that gets asked very often is: “How long will my dress shoes last?”
-The trouble is that this is a complicated and open-ended question.
+Buying a decent pair of dress shoes is an investment so you’ll want them to last, especially if they’re expensive.
+One question that often gets asked is: “How long will my dress shoes last?”
 We all have our own expectations for the longevity of a pair of shoes when we buy them.

-We’ve already very much established that the key to getting longevity out of your dress shoes is to buy quality.
+We’ve already established that the key to getting longevity out of your dress shoes is to buy quality.
 Shoes should be designed and manufactured to last.
-It is also important to ensure that you and your cobbler are on hand to regularly look after and maintain your shoes so that they remain in their most optimum condition.
+It’s also important to ensure that you and your cobbler regularly look after and maintain your shoes so they’ll remain in optimum condition.

-You wouldn’t buy an expensive car and then leave it on your driveway to rust, never cleaning it, ignoring the warning signs when it was ready for a service and neglecting the important repairs that keep it running smoothly.
-Similarly, if you want your dress shoes to last, then you need to have exactly the same conscientious attitude to looking after them.
+You wouldn’t buy an expensive car and then leave it on your driveway to rust, never cleaning it, ignoring the warning signs when it was ready for service.
+Similarly, if you want your dress shoes to last, then you need to have the same conscientious attitude towards looking after them.

-Statistics from the Shoe Service Institute of America reported that back in the 1930’s when classic leather shoes and elegant style were very much at their hey-day, there were over 100,000 shoe repair shops.
+Statistics from the Shoe Service Institute of America reported that in the 1930s when classic leather shoes and elegant style were very much at their hey-day, there were over 100,000 shoe repair shops.
 Fast forward to today when there are just 4,300.
 Is that because the cobbling industry is out of fashion and no longer required?
 Or could it be that cheap dress shoes are abundant enough these days that many don't bother with the expense of getting them repaired or re-soled?
-Are quality shoes no longer seen as a viable investment and have they become altogether more disposable with the prevalence of Asian imports and the growth of online purchases?
+Are quality shoes no longer seen as a viable investment, and have they become more disposable with the prevalence of Asian imports and the growth of online purchases?